Tech-at-DU/d3-tutorial/04-scales/readme.md

   .range(['cornflowerblue', 'gold', 'gold', 'tomato'])
 ```

 While these changes don't make a visual change, behind the scenes they make big differences in how our code operates!
+Your diagram will look simialr to this:

 ![example](images/example-1.png)